PandasThumb/pandasthumb.github.io/_posts/2022/2022-03-06-are-mutations-random.md

 For example, when one could have mutations that helped the organism adapt to higher temperatures, do more of those mutations show up?
 And when the temperatures are getting colder, do the mutations that occur become more likely to help adaptation to lower temperatures and less likely to help adaptation to high temperatures?
-I don't know of any evidence that shifts like this happen.</li>
+I don't know of any evidence that shifts like this happen.

-<li>Does modern evolutionary biology have as a fundamental
-tenet that mutation rates in all parts of the genome are equal and that mutations that change bases are equally likely to result in each of the other three possible bases?
+2. Does modern evolutionary biology have as a fundamental tenet that mutation rates in all parts of the genome are equal and that mutations that change bases are equally likely to result in each of the other three possible bases?